workspace-dex/open-agent/README.md

 A private, powerful & minimal LLM harness.

-Allowing you to work in a stable and smooth environment with you Local LLMs.
+Allowing you to work in a stable and smooth environment with your Local LLMs.

 **No huge context required.**